SRN Broadcasting is the result of many talented individuals, who bring you great programming in music, sports, and talk radio.

 Today, SRN and InternetFM.com is comprised of four radio stations, three long form programs, and eight affiliates carrying our programming.
 This is collaboration between many creative people, whose talents and skills have resulted in the web site, its content, and the streaming radio feeds and podcasts.
 In 2018 we launched our first mobile app, leveraging our relationship with other independent Internet broadcasters, adding our favorite rock stations in an easy to use, ad free presentation.
 Get more information and download links to the app stores.

-David Rusch – former VP at SRN, founder of David Rusch Media.
-Rusch continues to work with SRN under a reciprocal sales and marketing agreement.
-He is the executive producer and host of Home Improvement USA radio, recorded and edited at SRN’s Chicago studios.
-Home Improvement USA is one of America’s premier home improvement radio shows that has been broadcasting weekly since 1994.
-Home Improvement USA focuses on renewable energy sources and environmentally friendly products for powering the home.
-Solar, hydrogen, and wind discussions educate the listener and help create awareness of alternative energy sources.
-The show, along with four other home improvement shows around the country is the foundation of our 24/7 streaming channel Home Improvement USA network.
+David Rusch – former VP at SRN, Owner of Rusch Media.
+Rusch continues to collaborate with SRN as a co-founder and producer/host of Home Improvement USA, one of America’s premier home improvement radio shows that has been broadcasting weekly since 1994.
+The show, along with four other home improvement shows around the country, is the foundation of our 24/7 streaming channel The Home Improvement USA network.

 Phil Meyers – Assistant Sports Director (NBA, MLB, Soccer, College Basketball)